-LES, on behalf of the City, has covenanted for the benefit of the holders and beneficial owners of the 2015 Bonds to provide certain financial information and operating data relating to LES by not later than May 31 of each year (the "Annual Report"), commencing with the report for the 2015 Fiscal Year, and to provide notices of the occurrence of certain enumerated events.
+LES, on behalf of the City, has covenanted for the benefit of the holders and beneficial owners of the 2016 Bonds to provide certain financial information and operating data relating to LES by not later than May 31 of each year (the "Annual Report"), commencing with the report for the 2016 Fiscal Year, and to provide notices of the occurrence of certain enumerated events.
 The Annual Report and notices of events will be filed with the Municipal Securities Rulemaking Board ("MSRB").
 The specific nature of the information to be contained in the Annual Report or the notices of material events may be found in "APPENDIX D: FORM OF CONTINUING DISCLOSURE UNDERTAKING."
 These covenants have been made in order to assist the Underwriters in complying with SEC Rule 15c2-12(b)(5) (the "Rule").
+To the best of LES' knowledge, LES has not failed in any material respect to comply with any prior continuing disclosure undertaking of LES.